Please use this identifier to cite or link to this item: https://hdl.handle.net/20.500.11851/9015

 dc.rightsinfo:eu-repo/semantics/closedAccessen_US

-dc.subjectSensor networksen_US
+dc.subjectSensor Networken_US

-dc.titleMultiple Access Communications for Age Minimization in UAV Aided Data Collectionen_US
+dc.titleMultiple Access Communications for Age Minimization in Uav Aided Data Collectionen_US

 dc.typeConference Objecten_US